Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 - A view named table_name__view that contains the data in flattened form, where the view contains a column for each column in the original table and a row for each record that is present in the original table.

 > aside negative
 > Warning!
-Creation of the views may take up to 20 minutes after the tables have been ingested for the first time.
+After you start the connector, it takes for the views to be created.
+The creation of the views relies on data in the ServiceNow sys_db_object, sys_dictionary and sys_glide_object tables.
+The connector loads metadata from these ServiceNow tables after you enable any table for synchronization.
+It can take some time for the connector to load this metadata.
+Do not stop the warehouse during this time!

 - A view named table_name__view_with_deleted that contains the same data as table_name__view as well as rows for records that have been deleted in ServiceNow.